nikhil-khot/fractal-lang/fractals/design.md

 ; render : (-> IFractal Natural PosInt PosInt Pict)
 ; Will render the provided iterative fractal with the provided number of iterations applied ; and scaled to fit the provided window bounds

+; render/interactive : (-> IFractal PosInt PosInt Ifractal)
+; Will render the provided iterative fractal in a window of the specified size.
+Users ; can iterate the fractal backwards and forwards with the left and right arrow keys, ; and the current level of iteration will be displayed
 ```

 ## Milestones